Varrox/simplesound/README.md

 # simplesound

 a simple music / audio player made in Godot.
-It is meant to mirror how spotify looks like, and works, but with cloud syncing of music, and all ran with local files. it has it's own simple programming language that looks like a mix of both CSS and JSON. it's documentation is here.
+It is meant to mirror how spotify looks like, and works, and all ran with local files. it has it's own simple object format that looks like JSON but with class / object definitions. it's documentation is here.

+Goals:
+* Add cloud syncing
+* Fix up all bugs and random code inconsistencies
+* Implement Searching
+* Add playlist and song re-ordering.